nathanvda/cocoon/README.markdown

   - `wrap_object` : a proc that will allow to wrap your object, especially useful if you are using decorators (e.g. draper).
 See example lower.
   - `force_non_association_create`: if true, it will _not_ create the new object using the association (see lower)
   - `form_name` : the name of the form parameter in your nested partial.
 By default this is `f`.
+  - `count` : the number of nested items to insert at once.
+Default `1`.

 Optionally, you can omit the name and supply a block that is captured to render the link body (if you want to do something more complicated).